dronelektron/enemy-names/README.md

 # Enemy names

-Allows you to see the names of enemies
+Allows you to see the names of enemies at the end of the round

 ### Supported Games